 St. Paul can be a challenging place for those who are suffering from drug and alcohol addictions, but it is also a place of hope.
 Today, there are many treatment facilities and detox centers available to help you or loved ones overcome the behaviors and attitudes that make it difficult to hold steady jobs, maintain loving relationships with family members and stay healthy.
-There are resources in and around the Twin Cities, including St. Paul drug treatment facilities and St. Paul alcohol treatment facilities.
-This guide can help explain the options and get you on a path to success living a life without drugs and alcohol.
+There are resources in and around the Twin Cities, including St. Paul drug treatment facilities.

 Finding Help & Recovery in Saint Paul, MN

 Alcohol & Drug Rehab Centers in Saint Paul, Minnesota